Chart Color Schemes

 Hawthorn East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 31 projects that could impact this region.
-Key projects include Eastern Freeway Upgrades from Bulleen to Springvale Road, Camberwell Junction Activity Centre Development, Camberwell House, and Nido Early School Hawthorn East.
-The following list details those most likely to be relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 31 such projects that could potentially affect this area.
+Notable among these are Eastern Freeway Upgrades from Bulleen to Springvale Road, Camberwell Junction Activity Centre Development, Camberwell House, and Nido Early School Hawthorn East.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.